 - Receive a tax credit!
 Learn more here.

 - Give patrons more options (healthier and more affordable!)

 - Show your commitment to improving global health

-Because it’s made in America, producers are able to sell ethanol at a cost that offsets the expense (and dangerous toxins) of premium gasoline.
-This in turn makes a fuel that’s easier on patrons pocketbooks, reduces tailpipe emissions, and it reduces greenhouse gases from traffic pollution by a whopping 42%!
+As an American-made product, retailers are able to sell ethanol at a lower cost than expensive, dangerous components of premium gasoline typically used to boost octane.
+This in turn makes a fuel that’s easier on patrons pocketbooks, reduces tailpipe emissions, and it reduces greenhouse gases from traffic pollution by a whopping 43% (USDA)!